PyChina/weekly/content/Issue/issue-389.md

 - [构建 Python 的 C 扩展模块](https://pycoders.com/link/2639/web)
     + REAL PYTHON

 Learn how to write Python interfaces in C. Find out how to invoke C functions from within Python and build Python C extension modules.
-You’ll learn how to parse arguments, return values, and raise custom exceptions using the Python API.
+You'll learn how to parse arguments, return values, and raise custom exceptions using the Python API.

 (`是也乎:`